 No continuing education work is accepted for the PhD.

 Culture/Language Requirement.
-The culture/language requirement consists of two components: the Multiculturalism seminar (EDUC 8014) and a language component.
-The Multiculturalism seminar is scheduled every fall semester, is a doctoral-level course, and should be taken in the third semester of the student’s course sequence (first semester of second year).
+The culture/language requirement consists of two components: a Multiculturalism course and a language component.
 Introductory language courses (see item one below) are recorded on the Degree Plan form as having satisfied the language requirement but may not be listed as doctoral course work.
 To fulfill the language component one of three options are possible:

 - Satisfactory completion of two semesters of college-level conversational language course taken at an accredited institution within the three years preceding admission with a grade of C- or better.
 The conversational language requirement also can be met by:

 a.
 Conversational courses offered through Continuing Education.
 If the courses are taken for no credit, the instructor must provide written documentation of second-semester oral proficiency.
 Students should inform instructors before the start of the courses that such certification is sought.